-In the light of the above analysis of the concerns raised by you, I agree with the AEO for Western Australia that your request fails to identify specific instances of ballot paper counting or irregularities that could change the outcome of the election.
-Hence I would be minded to refuse your application for a re-count for those reasons.
+In the light of the above analysis of the concerns raised, I agree with the AEO for Western Australia that such a request fails to identify specific instances of ballot paper counting or irregularities that could change the outcome of the election.
+Hence I would be minded to this application for a re-count for those reasons.